 “My parents and my husband’s parents both live in Regina so if we need help, they can come with us,” Megan says.
 “It’s nice to have the extra hands and support.”

-“The pediatric outpatient unit at Regina General Hospital sees more than 4,000 visits every year,” said Dino Sophocleous, president and CEO, Hospitals of Regina Foundation.
+“The pediatric outpatient clinic at Regina General Hospital sees more than 4,000 visits every year,” said Dino Sophocleous, president and CEO, Hospitals of Regina Foundation.
 “Starting in 2019, that number is expected to climb close to 9,000 visits a year, due to restructuring of provincial pediatric services."

 "More than ever, the Foundation is committed to supporting those services, and investing in the best possible care for our children, right here at home.”